These Classic BBQ Meatloaf Cups will surely become a family favorite!

 - Preheat the oven to 350 degrees.
 Coat a 12-cup muffin tin with cooking spray.
 Set aside.

-- In a large bowl, stir together the ground beef, Panko, egg, onion, parsley, garlic, ketchup, balsamic vinegar, minced onion, Italian seasoning and black pepper until thoroughly combined. *For adults and older children, season the meatloaf with salt, if desired.
+- In a large bowl, stir together the ground beef, Panko, egg, onion, parsley, garlic, ketchup, balsamic vinegar, minced onion, Italian seasoning, salt and black pepper until thoroughly combined.

 - Transfer the mixture to the loaf pan and spread into an even layer.

 - In a small bowl, whisk together the ketchup, balsamic vinegar and brown sugar.

 - Fill each muffin tin well with the meatloaf mixture.
 Spread the balsamic BBQ sauce on top of each meatloaf cup.

 - Bake 15-17 minutes or until the internal temperature reaches 160 degrees F and each meatloaf cup starts to pull away from the edges of the pan.
 Let slightly cool, then slice and serve.

 - Calories: 128